 You can also mist your Olive Tree to keep the soil moist, especially when you've turned up your home's heat during the winter season.

-You don't have to fertilize, but you may see bigger harvests if you do.
-When you're ready, fertilize your Olive Trees twice yearly with a high-nitrogen blend, such as 17-6-10, in a time-release formula.
+You don't have to fertilize your Olive Trees, but you may see bigger harvests if you do.
+When you're ready, fertilize your trees twice yearly with a high-nitrogen blend, such as 17-6-10, in a time-release formula.
 Follow the label instructions, and watch the fruits of your labor pay off.

 Pruning and More